ajay100/mdwguide/Student/Challenges/Challenge2/README.md

 1. [Azure Data Factory Incremental Load Pattern](https://docs.microsoft.com/en-us/azure/data-factory/tutorial-incremental-copy-overview)

 ## Tips
+1. Things to consider when creating new data lake storage account:
+    - What type of storage account should you leverage?
+(Gen 1 or Gen2)
+    - How can you setup a hierarchical folder structure?
+Why?
+    - What are your SLAs for data retrievals?
+(Access Tier)
 1. Things to consider when creating new data lake folder structure:
     - What types of data will you need to be able to support?
     - What types of processes will you need to be able to support?
     - How will you secure access to directories?
-2. In addition to using the azure portal directly, you can view and manage your new storage account using the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/)
+1. In addition to using the azure portal directly, you can view and manage your new storage account using the [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/)
-3. Be sure to review the [Integration].[ETL Cutoff] and [Integration].[Load Control] tables in your Synapse DW prior to executing this task.
+1. Be sure to review the [Integration].[ETL Cutoff] and [Integration].[Load Control] tables in your Synapse DW prior to executing this task.
 If dates are not set correctly, the source stored procedure will not return any data.
-4. Additional information on using Lookup Tasks and expressions in Azure Data Factory can be found [here](https://www.cathrinewilhelmsen.net/2019/12/23/lookups-azure-data-factory/)
+1. Additional information on using Lookup Tasks and expressions in Azure Data Factory can be found [here](https://www.cathrinewilhelmsen.net/2019/12/23/lookups-azure-data-factory/)

 ## Additional Challenges
 1. Parameterize the source and sink properties in your pipeline where possible so that you can re-use the same pipeline for all additional tables being copied